uchicago-urban-labs/urban-etl/README.md

 This code is written in Python 2.7.
 Make sure the run the requirements.txt file for the necessary packages outside of this repo:
 + [petl](https://petl.readthedocs.io) - for which Urban ETL is primarily a simple-to-use wrapper
 + [sqlalchemy](https://readthedocs.org/projects/sqlalchemy/) - which allows Extracts and Loads to SQL databases
++ [ebLink for Python](https://github.com/aldengolab/graphical-record-linkage) - which is a Python encapsulation of [ebLink](https://github.com/resteorts/ebLink).

 ## Simple Usage
 Urban ETL is designed to be as easy to use as possible: